diegoandresalvarez/metodosnumericos/docs/cuestionario_ex_3.md

 ---

 ### 9. Additional concepts
+* What is Occam's razor about?
+How do you apply it in the context of optimization?
 * Homework: Describe the properties of Vandermonde matrices.
 * Explain Horner’s method for efficient polynomial evaluation.
 Why is this method computationally efficient?
 * Explain Voronoi tessellations.
 What are their main properties?